neptuo/Productivity.SnippetManager/README.md

 All of the sections has one in common, they all can contain `Enabled` field.
 The rule is that if the section is missing, the provider is enabled/disable by their default setting.
 Once you declare the section (for example to set the path to XML file), the automatic value for `Enabled` is `true`, so you don't need to specify it.
 If on the other hand, you want to disable some provider, that is by default enabled, just add the section with `Enabled` set to `false`.

+Once you have the configuration file, the application will monitor changes and prompt you to reload app state.

 ### General

 Enables you to define your own global hotkey for opening snippet list.
 Default is `Ctrl+Shift+V`.